Helena Bonham Carter: Public image

 Bonham Carter is known for her unconventional and eccentric sense of fashion.
-British Vogue described her dark style in clothing and acting as "quirky and irreverent".
-Vanity Fair named her on its 2010 Best-Dressed List and she was selected by Marc Jacobs to be the face of his Autumn/Winter 2011 advertising campaign.
+British Vogue described Bonham Carter's dark style in clothing and acting as "quirky and irreverent".
+Vanity Fair named her on its 2010 Best-Dressed List, and Bonham Carter was selected by Marc Jacobs to be the face of his Autumn/Winter 2011 advertising campaign.
 She has cited Vivienne Westwood and Marie Antoinette as her main style influences.

 In May 2021, Bonham Carter featured in a commercial for British furniture retailer Sofology, taking viewers through the quirks and stylistic flourishes of her home.
-In 2021, she wrote an article for Harper's Bazaar on the influence of Lewis Carroll's Alice's Adventures in Wonderland on her life since she first read the book as a child: "As far back as I can remember, I've been a wannabe Alice", adding, "everywhere I look at home, every view has some reference to Alice: frog footman candlesticks, teacup constructions, a teapot lamp, a chessboard teapot, an oversized pocket watch, undersized doors, bunnies, internal windows that look like mirrors, and mirrors that look like windows".
+In 2021, she wrote an article for Harper's Bazaar on the influence of Lewis Carroll's Alice's Adventures in Wonderland on her life since she first read the book as a child: "As far back as I can remember, I've been a wannabe Alice", adding, "everywhere I look at home, every view has some reference to Alice.

-Accolades and honours

-Bonham Carter has been the recipient of a BAFTA Award, a Critics' Choice Movie Award, an International Emmy Award and three Screen Actors Guild Awards, as well as receiving further nominations for two Academy Awards, nine Golden Globe Awards and five Primetime Emmy Awards.
-She has received other prestigious awards such as a Los Angeles Film Critics Association Award and two National Board of Review awards.

-Bonham Carter was made a CBE in the 2012 New Year Honours list for services to drama, and Prime Minister David Cameron announced that she had been appointed to Britain's new national Holocaust Commission in January 2014.